 OVEC leaders in both Boone and Mingo County win reverse 911 systems (know as WARN) to alert entire communities in the event of a sludge dam failure or potential flooding.

-Then an OVEC organizer, Abraham Mwaura wins a Generation Next Award for West Virginia’s up and coming young leaders, sponsored by the Charleston Daily Mail.
+Abraham Mwaura wins a Generation Next Award for West Virginia’s up and coming young leaders, sponsored by the Charleston Daily Mail.

 A jury awards $200,000 to two OVEC members (vocal opponents of mountaintop removal) in a major Strategic Lawsuit Against Public Participation (SLAPP suit).